vinodramasubbu/Azure-CosmosDB-MongDBvCore-RAG/README.md

 ## Open you Chat application and test.

-You can find the applicatoin URl in the Azure Static Webapp home page
+You can find the applicatoin URL in the Azure Static Web App home page

 ![App URL](chat-link.png)